GP-GAN: Towards Realistic High-Resolution Image Blending: The Approach

 and $\beta$ represents the color preserving parameter.
 We set $\beta$ to $1$ in our experiment.
-In Equation~\ref{equation:poisson}, $T$ represents the whole image region, $\textbf{div}$ represents the divergence operator and $\Delta$ represents the Laplacian operator. $v$ is defined as:
+In Equation~\ref{equation:poisson}, $T$ represents the whole image region, $\textbf{div}$ represents the divergence operator and $\Delta$ represents the Laplacian operator. $v$ is defined as follows:

 where $\nabla$ is the gradient operator.
 Gaussian filter is used in Equation~\ref{equation:color} and is denoted as $g(x_h)$.
-The discretized version of Equation~\ref{equation:objective_func} is defined as:
+The discretized version of Equation~\ref{equation:objective_func} is defined as follows:

-$u$ is the discretized divergence of the vector field $v$, $L$ is the matrix which represents the Laplacian operator while $G$ represents the Gaussian filter matrix. $\mathbf{x_h}$ and $\mathbf{\tilde{x}_l}$ are the vector representation of $x_h$ and $\tilde{x}_l$.
-The closed form solution for minimizing the cost function of Equation~\ref{equation:objective_dis} could be obtained in the same manner as~\cite{frankot1988method}.
+where $u$ is the discretized divergence of $v$, $L$ is the matrix of the Laplacian operator, and $G$ represents the Gaussian filter. $X_h$ and $\tilde{X}_l$ are the vector representation of $x_h$ and $\tilde{x}_l$.
+The closed-form solution for minimizing the cost function of Equation~\ref{equation:objective_dis} could be obtained in the same manner as~\cite{frankot1988method}.

-We integrate the closed form solution for optimizing Equation~\ref{equation:objective_dis} and the Laplacian pyramid into our final high-resolution image blending algorithm, which is described by Algorithm~\ref{algo:high_res}.
-Given high-resolution input images $x_{src}$, $x_{dst}$ and $x_{mask}$, we first generate the low-resolution realistic image $\tilde{x}_l$ using Blending GAN $G(x)$.
+We integrate the closed-form solution for optimizing Equation~\ref{equation:objective_dis} and the Laplacian pyramid into our final high-resolution image blending algorithm, which is described by Algorithm~\ref{algo:high_res}.
+Given a high-resolution input image $x_{src}$, $x_{dst}$ and $x_{mask}$, we first generate the low-resolution realistic image $\tilde{x}_l$ using Blending GAN $G(x)$.
 Then we generate Laplacian pyramids $x_{src}^s, x_{dst}^s, x_{mask}^s, s=1,2,...,S$, where $S$ is the number of scales. $s = 1$ is the coarsest scale and $s = S$ is the original resolution.
-We update $x_h^s$ by optimizing Equation~\ref{equation:objective_dis} at each scale and set $\tilde{x}_l$ to be up-sampled $x_h^s$.
-The final realistic image $\tilde{x}_h$ with unchanged resolution is set to be $x_h^S$.
+We update $x_h^s$ by optimizing Equation~\ref{equation:objective_dis} at each scale and set $\tilde{x}_l$ to be upsampled $x_h^s$.
+The final realistic image $\tilde{x}_h$ with the unchanged resolution is set to be $x_h^S$.